 On June 1, 2016, the Company effected a reduction, on a 1 for 33 basis, in our authorized common stock, par value \$0.001, along with a corresponding and proportional decrease in the number of shares issued and outstanding.
-On the effective date of the reverse stock split, (i) every 33 shares of common stock were reduced to one share of common stock; (ii) the number of shares of common stock into which each outstanding warrant or option to purchase common stock were proportionately reduced on the same basis as the common stock; and (iii) the exercise price of each outstanding warrant or option to purchase common stock were proportionately increased on a 1-to-33 basis.
-All of the share numbers, share prices, and exercise prices have been adjusted, on a retroactive basis, to reflect this 1-for-33 reverse stock split.
+On the effective date of the reverse stock split, (i) every 33 shares of common stock were reduced to one share of common stock; (ii) the number of shares of common stock into which each outstanding warrant or option to purchase common stock were proportionately reduced on the same basis as the common stock; and (iii) the exercise price of each outstanding warrant or option to purchase prices have been adjusted, on a retroactive basis, to reflect this 1-for-33 reverse stock split.